- Share this article on Facebook

 Crawl has been a long time coming for Scodelario, who is known for the Maze Runner franchise, Pirates of the Caribbean: Dead Men Tell No Tales and her breakout role in the British teen drama Skins.
 It’s a genre film that puts a woman front and center and allows her to kick ass a la Terminator‘s Sarah Connor, one of her childhood heroes.
 The story centers on Haley (Scodelario), a collegiate swimmer who must save herself and her father (Barry Pepper) from a horde of killer alligators amidst a Florida hurricane.

-The actress grew up in working-class London, where she struggled with dyslexia and suffered bullying at school.
+The actor grew up in working-class London, where she struggled with dyslexia and suffered bullying at school.
 An acting career seemed far out of reach, but a chance audition for Skins in 2007 changed everything.
 The then-14-year-old student lied about her age to audition, saying she was 16, which was the minimum age requirement.
 (She ultimately fessed up about her true age when she was informed that the age of 16 would be too old for the character of Effy Stonem.)

 In a recent conversation with The Hollywood Reporter, Scodelario discusses her interaction with Crawl producer Sam Raimi, her bond with Skins castmate Daniel Kaluuya and the unreleased Paramount film that changed her life by introducing her to her husband, Benjamin Walker.